Functional equations for orbifold wreath products: Introduction

 \section{Introduction}

+If $M$ is a manifold, the $n$th \emph{symmetric product} of $M$ is the quotient of the Cartesian product $M^n$ by the action of the symmetric group by permuting factors.
+Characteristic numbers of symmetric products of manifolds have been widely studied, and their structure naturally leads to generating functions of the infinite product and exponential type, see e.g. \cite{hh, oh, dmvv}.
+If $M$ is in addition equipped with the action of a finite group so that $M/G$ is a global quotient orbifold, the \emph{wreath symmetric product} is the natural generalization of the symmetric product.
+In the literature one can find several approaches to characteristic numbers of wreath symmetric products, see e.g. \cite{tamanoi1, tamanoi2, tamanoi3, wang, wangZhou}.
+Many examples of orbifolds, however, are not global quotients of a manifold by a finite group.
+The most well-known examples are the weighted complex projective spaces, see e.g. \cite{kawasaki, planes, bfnr, holm, jiang}.
+Characteristic numbers of wreath symmetric products for non-global quotient orbifolds have been studied e.g. in \cite{boli, hama, hao, farsiseaton2, farsiseaton3}.

-In \cite{tamanoi1} and \cite{tamanoi2}, Tamanoi introduced a number of orbifold invariants for global quotients, i.e. orbifolds given by the quotient of a manifold by a finite group, generalizing the orbifold Euler characteristics of \cite{bryanfulman} and \cite{dixon}.
-The basic idea behind these invariants is to apply a multiplicative orbifold invariant $\varphi$, e.g. the Euler--Satake characteristic (see \cite{farsiseaton3}), to a sector decomposition of the orbifold, yielding an extension of this invariant.
-Tamanoi introduced sector decompositions of global quotients associated to an arbitrary group $\Gamma$, a $\Gamma$--set $X$, and a finite covering space $\Sigma^\prime \to \Sigma$ of a connected manifold $\Sigma$.
-See also \cite{tamanoi3} for connections between these extensions and the orbifold elliptic genus.
+In \cite{tamanoi1} and \cite{tamanoi2}, Tamanoi introduced a number of orbifold invariants for global quotient orbifolds, i.e. orbifolds given by the quotient of a manifold by a finite group, generalizing the orbifold Euler characteristics of \cite{bryanfulman} and \cite{dixon}.
+The basic idea behind these invariants is to apply a multiplicative orbifold invariant $\varphi$, e.g. the Euler--Satake characteristic (see \cite{farsiseaton3}), to a $\Gamma$-sector decomposition of the orbifold, yielding an extension $\varphi_{\Gamma}$ of this invariant.
+Tamanoi introduced sector decompositions of global quotients associated to an arbitrary group $\Gamma$, a $\Gamma$-set $X$, and a finite covering space $\Sigma^\prime \to \Sigma$ of a connected manifold $\Sigma$ with fundamental group $\Gamma$.
+See also \cite{tamanoi3} for connections between these extensions and the orbifold elliptic genus, which for non global quotient orbifolds was introduced in \cite{dlm}.